w3f/polkadot-wiki/docs/learn-faq.md

 Parachains are not ephemeral.
 As long as someone is keeping the data for a parachain, the parachain can move between being a parachain, a parathread, or a separate sovereign chain at different points of its lifetime.
-Especially with parathreads, parachains can be decomissioned to only produce blocks when their usage and throughput makes it necessary.
+Especially with parathreads, parachains can be decommissioned to only produce blocks when their usage and throughput makes it necessary.

 When a parachain loses an auction for renewal, that parachain has a few options.